Game Intelligence: Theory and Computation: The dataset, computational methods, and results

-The dataset at hand consists of approximately 1.2 million individual moves, spread across approximately 15,000 games played by world-class chess Grandmasters.
-The games were procured in Portable Game Notation (PGN) format from a website called pgnmentor.com.
-The data set includes games from world championships, elite tournaments, and individual matches played by top Grandmasters.
-A subset, roughly 18\% of the games, were evaluated by Stockfish 16, the state-of-the-art chess engine as of July 2023, on personal computers.
-The analysis process involved annotating every position in these games using the Stockfish centipawn evaluations.
-To calculate the GPL of the players in these games, I used the win-draw-loss percentages from Stockfish vs. Stockfish games as a function of centipawn loss.\footnote{I will later discuss how to calculate GPL by estimating win-draw-loss probabilities from human vs. human games and Elo ratings of the players.}
+This subset consists of approximately 1.2 million individual moves played in approximately 15,000 games by world-class chess grandmasters.
+The games were downloaded in Portable Game Notation (PGN) format from pgnmentor.com.
+The dataset includes games from world championships and many elite tournaments played by top grandmasters.

-I connected this vast database of PGNs to the Lichess API, which gave me the ability to probe the Lichess Masters Database.
-Although this database is not available to the public, Lichess allows for searching opening positions to identify matches between top-tier players.
-The Lichess Masters Database includes a multitude of games that have already been analyzed by Stockfish.
+I used these PGNs to obtain Stockfish raw (centipawn) evaluations from the Lichess Masters Database.
+Although this database is not publicly available to download, Lichess.org allows users to search opening positions to identify games between top players.
+The database includes many games that have already been annotated with Stockfish evaluations.
+I wrote a script to isolate the first 20 moves of each game, then used the Lichess Masters Database API to match these sequences with existing records.
+I downloaded and separated those PGN files that were (at least partially) annotated.
+I completed the missing evaluations by running them through Stockfish 16 with a depth setting of 20.

+I have evaluated a subset of roughly 18\% of these games with Stockfish 16, the state-of-the-art chess analysis engine as of July 2023, on a personal computer.
+This process involved annotating every position in these games using the Stockfish centipawn evaluations.
+To calculate the MP of the players in these games, I used the empirical win-draw-loss percentages as a function of centipawn loss.
+These percentages were derived from a dataset where Stockfish played against itself.

-To validate the results, I cross-referenced and compared the statistics of around 87,000 positions from world championship games evaluated by Lichess, with the games I had personally analyzed using Stockfish 16.
-The results closely mirrored those reported in section~\ref{sec:chess}.
-In order to conserve computational resources, I decided to continue using Lichess's Stockfish centipawn evaluations for the combined dataset, with the exception of those files which had missing evaluations or pertained mainly to the games of Bobby Fischer, which were not part of the Lichess database.
+I compared my Stockfish evaluations with Lichess's Stockfish evaluations of around 87,000 positions.
+The results closely mirrored those reported in section~\ref{sec:overview}.
+To conserve computational resources, I continued using Lichess's Stockfish evaluations in the dataset, with the exception of those games that had missing evaluations or the games of Bobby Fischer, most of which were not part of the Lichess database.